Outpouring of national grief for slain Queensland police

 NSW Police last week launched a public appeal to find Nathaniel Train, a former school principal who was last seen at his Dubbo home on December 16, 2021.

-He cut contact with his family in early October and was reported missing on December 4 this year after going to live with his brother and sister-in-law at their Wieambilla home.
+He cut contact with his family in early October and was reported missing on December 4 after going to live with his brother and sister-in-law at their Wieambilla home.

 Ms Carroll said NSW police had asked local officers to check on Nathaniel Train at the isolated Wieambilla property.